 You can file a lawsuit, in most cases, on the first day of your injury.
 You can wait until many months after your injury claim and/or after the negotiation process has failed.
 Either way, it's always a good idea to talk to an attorney.
 Attorney T. Morton is experienced in all stages of the personal injury process.
 Call us today for your free consultation at 913.602.7288 or complete this FORM.

-Worker's Compensation policies and procedures were created to minimize the amount of work related injury claims that resulted in lawsuit and, to lessen the difficulty for you receiving the care you deserve.
+Worker's Comp. policies and procedures were created to minimize the amount of work related injury claims that resulted in lawsuit and, to lessen the difficulty for you receiving the care you deserve.
 In Kansas, there are hundreds of pages of complex Worker's Compensation rules/regulations.
 Today we would like to provide you with five secrets your employer doesn't want you to know.

 7500 College Blvd., Suite 500